-1. You must:

-- not discriminate against anyone connected to your employment in the course of your employment with us; - tell management about any apparent instances of discrimination; and - tell management about any perceived problem relating to this policy. - 2.
-If you are guilty of discrimination, we will take disciplinary action, which may include dismissal. - 3.
+- 1. You must: - not discriminate against anyone connected to your employment in the course of your employment with us; - tell management about any apparent instances of discrimination; and - tell management about any perceived problem relating to this policy. - 2.
+If there is evidence to substantiate that you are guilty of discrimination, we will take disciplinary action, up to and including dismissal. - 3.
 If you feel you are being discriminated against you should speak to your line manager or use the grievance procedure (or do both). - 4.
 If you feel that you are being harassed, you should raise the issue, in confidence, and in line with our policy on dignity at work (B3).